macalimlim/ftw/README.md

 godot-server-exe=godot-server-script # assuming it's on $PATH
 ```

-> Note: Having the .ftw file and the keys inside the `.ftw` file are all optional.
+> Note: Having the `.ftw` file and the keys inside it are all optional.
 If you don't provide them, the defaults (godot, godot-headless and godot-server) will be used.
 For Windows users use forward-slashes instead of back-slashes (e.g. godot-exe=D:/path/to/godot/bin/godot.windows.tools.64.exe)

 ## Contact
 Michael Angelo Calimlim `<macalimlim@gmail.com>`